umhau/umhau.github.io/_posts/2021-8-2-openbsd-router.md

 	set block-policy drop

-If we block a package, we will not send a return message saying that we blocked it; we'll just silently drop it.
+If we block a package, setting the `block-policy` option to `drop` [instead of](https://man.openbsd.org/pf.conf#block) some form of `return`, that means we will not send a return message saying that we blocked it: we just [ghost](https://www.urbandictionary.com/define.php?term=Ghost) it.

 	set loginterface egress